-The Archive features local newsfilm, documentaries and programs donated to the J. Paul Leonard Library by broadcasters and private individuals, to be preserved as an academic resource.
-Our unique film and video collections bring the Bay Area's history of cultural revolution in the Twentieth Century to life.
+The Bay Area TV Archive (BATA) features local newsfilm, documentaries and programs donated to the J. Paul Leonard Library by broadcasters and private individuals, to be preserved as an academic resource.
+Our unique film and video collections bring the Bay Area's history of cultural revolution in the twentieth century to life.
 You can browse through clips in SF State's Digital Information Virtual Archive (DIVA) or try a database search to discover material not yet available online.

-Tech Trends: History of Bay Area revived through remastering old news film footage.
-KRON 4 Television feature about the Archive.
+Tech Trends: History of Bay Area revived through remastering old news film footage, a KRON 4 Television feature about the Archive.

 Search 70,000 film and video records.
 New records are added on a regular basis.

 More than 300 hours of video can be accessed online in SF State's Digital Information Virtual Archive (DIVA).
 New material is added regularly.

 Additional online content is available in our Digital Special Collections (ContentDM), the Library's digital asset management system.

 View clips from any computer, tablet or smartphone.